awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 + Ubuntu Server 18\.04
 + Amazon ECS\-Optimized

-For information about manually installing SSM Agent on other Linux operating systems, see [Installing and configuring SSM Agent on Amazon EC2 Linux instances](sysman-install-ssm-agent.md)\.
+For information about manually installing SSM Agent on other Linux operating systems, see [Installing and configuring SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)\.

 **TLS certificate requirement for instances**
 A Transport Layer Security \(TLS\) certificate must be installed on each managed instance you use with Systems Manager\.
 These certificates are used to encrypt calls to other AWS services\.
-A TLS certificate is already installed on each Amazon EC2 instance created from any Amazon Machine Image \(AMI\)\.
+A TLS certificate is already installed on each EC2 instance created from any Amazon Machine Image \(AMI\)\.
 On instances created from AMIs not supplied by Amazon, and on your own on\-premises servers and VMs, you must install the certificate yourself\.
 For more information, see [Install a TLS certificate on on\-premises servers and VMs](hybrid-tls-certificate.md)\.

 **Topics**
 + [Launch an instance that uses the Systems Manager instance profile \(console\)](#setup-launch-managed-instance-new)